sihai571332/SR/docker/cav/vehicle/README.md

 # Usage
-1. A change needs to be made to the file subscribe/sub.py and that is changing the brocker_url in that file.

-e.g., In the file subscribe/sub.py

-	brocker_url = '192.168.44.22'

-where 192.168.44.22 is the brocker url you are going to use.
-Please make sure the brocker urls are the same in both vehicle and edge computers.

-2. if you made any change, run the 'build.sh' script first, otherwise skip to step 3.

-$ bash build.sh
+0. Go to the bip/ folder and change the existed broker url/ip in the 'ip.txt' file to the broker url you are going to use.

-3. run the 'run.sh' script.
+1. run the 'run.sh' script.

 $ bash run.sh

-4. And put some images in the new-created folder 'shared_folder'.
+2. And put some images in the new-created folder 'shared_folder'.

 Hints: You'd better put images that can be stitched into one.
 Because so far this framework only handles that situation well and gives you the workflow of